Configure a Replit App

 Dependencies and packages: Manage package installations and configurations directly through the .replit

-file, ensuring your Repl has all the necessary tools ready upon startup.
+file, ensuring your Replit App has all the necessary tools ready upon startup.
 You can manage dependencies visually through the Dependencies

 tool.
 Learn more in the System Modules guide.